benblasco/fedoralaptop/README.md

 Restore bookmarks and settings using Firefox Sync Install Firefox extensions
 - Firstly, login and sync.
 It should download the extensions for you
+- Open the Container tabs extension and allow it to sync
+- Restore the list of auto tab discard exceptions

+Reference list of Firefox extensions/add ons
 - Auto Tab Discard https://add0n.com/tab-discard.html
 - BitWarden https://bitwarden.com/
 - Facebook Containers https://github.com/mozilla/contain-facebook